-- (5) Information to be submitted.
-In the event that an area to be used for park or recreation is required to be shown, the subdivider shall submit, prior to final plat approval, to the Planning Board drawings at a scale of not less than twenty (20) feet to the inch of such area and the following features thereof: - (a) The boundaries of said area, giving length and bearings of all straight lines and radii, lengths, central angles and tangent distances of all curves. - (b) Existing features such as streams, ponds, wetlands and other significant environmental features, clusters of trees, rock outcrops and structures, existing and proposed. - (c) Existing and, if applicable, proposed changes in grade contours of said area and of the area immediately adjacent, for a distance of not less than 100 feet, with such contours to be at an interval of not more than two feet. - (d) Plans for improvements of said area, including but not limited to grading, seeding, fencing, landscaping, the provision of play and related equipment, and improvements relating to the protection of the public health and safety. - (e) Identification of significant plant and animal habitats. - (6) Payment in lieu of dedication for parkland.
-If, because of the size, topography, or location of a subdivision, or because of the size of the individual lots provided within a subdivision, an offer of land dedication or the requirement for land reservation for parks and other public open space purposes could be deemed unreasonable or undesirable by the Planning Board, the Board may alternatively require, under § 277 of the Town Law, that a payment be made into a special trust fund to be used by the Town of Woodstock exclusively for park, playground or other recreational purposes, including the acquisition of property for Town recreation site acquisition in lieu of such land dedication or reservation within the subdivision.
+(52) Information to be submitted.
+In the event that an area to be used for park or ~~public open space~~recreation is required to be shown, the subdivider shall submit, prior to final plat approval, to the Planning Board drawings at a scale of not less than ~~twenty (20)~~ feet to the inch of such area and the following features thereof:

+- The boundaries of said area, giving length and bearings of all straight lines and radii, lengths, central angles and tangent distances of all curves. - Existing features such as streams, ponds, ~~wetlands and other significant environmental features~~, clusters of trees, rock outcrops and structures, existing and proposed. - Existing and, if applicable, proposed changes in grade contours of said area and of the area immediately adjacent, for a distance of not less than 100 feet, with such contours to be at an interval of not more than two feet.

+- (d) Plans for improvements of said area, including but not limited to grading, seeding, fencing, landscaping, the provision of play and related equipment, and improvements relating to the protection of the public health and safety. - (e) Identification of significant plant and animal habitats.

+(63) Payment in lieu of dedication for parkland. ~~If, fifty percent (1/2),~~ because of the size, topography, or location of a subdivision, or because of the size of the individual lots provided within a subdivision, an offer of land dedication or the requirement for land reservation for parks and other public open space purposes could be deemed unreasonable or undesirable by the Planning Board, the Board may alternatively require, under § 277 of the Town Law, that a payment be made into a special trust fund ~~to be used by the Town of Woodstock exclusively for park, playground or other recreational purposes, including the acquisition of property~~ for Town ~~open space or~~ recreation site acquisition in lieu of such land dedication or reservation within the subdivision.
 Such payment shall be a condition of approval of the final plat and shall be assessed in accordance with the subdivision fee schedule.
-No final plat shall be signed by the Chairman of the Planning Board until such payment has been received by the Administrative Assistant to the Planning Board.
+No final plat shall be signed by the Chairman of the Planning Board until such payment has been received by the ~~Clerk of the Planning Board~~Administrative Assistant to the Planning Board.